ccsc-tools/SEP-prediction/SEP_Package/ReadME.txt

 You may download and install Cuda v 11.0 from https://developer.nvidia.com/cuda-11.0-download-archive

 Package Structure
-After downloading the zip files from https://web.njit.edu/~wangj/SEPBiLSTM/, unzip the files into a directory so that the SEP BiLSTM package includes the following folders and files:
+After downloading the files from github repository: https://github.com/deepsuncode/SEP-prediction the SEP_Package package includes the following folders and files:

  ReadMe.txt                    - this ReadMe file.
  requirements.txt              - includes Python required packages for Python version 3.9.7.